KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Sonos by CFenner](https://github.com/CFenner/MMM-Sonos)

 1. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `validation.yml`: Replace it with v4.
-2. Deprecated: Found `node-version: [14` in file `validation.yml`: Update to current version.
+3. Deprecated: Found `node-version: [14` in file `validation.yml`: Update to current version.
-3. Typo: Found `Magic Mirror` in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Sonos by tbouron](https://github.com/tbouron/MMM-Sonos)

 1. `package.json` issue: license should be a valid SPDX license expression
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
+4. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Sonos by Snille](https://github.com/Snille/MMM-Sonos)